Dayton Victim Was An Intern Who Had Accepted A Full-Time Job Days Before Being Killed

 "They were both shot first and Nick's instinct was to pull them together and shield them from any further gun fire and from what I heard he was fatally shot while doing that and probably saved their lives," she said.

 Wonders said 25-year-old Cumer wanted to devote his life to helping those battling cancer.
-The alliance provides exercise training to patients undergoing treatment.

 And even though it could be tough work, Cumer always kept a sunny disposition.